jdlogan0/chordclash-dev-portfolio/README.md

 When an arrow object is spawned, it is added to a queue.
 There are 8 queues: 1 per lane per player.
 When a note is spawned, it's added to the correct lane queue for both players.
 When the note is hit or moves past the area where it's considered a hit, it is removed from the queue.
 That way, when a player uses a key to hit a note, the note is taken from the correct lane queue so it's position can be checked, and the accuracy assessment is handled accordingly.

-I originally wanted to organize the queues with 2D arrays, only to discover that Unreal allow 2D arrays.
+I originally wanted to organize the queues with 2D arrays, only to discover that Unreal doesn't allow 2D arrays.
 You can't just make a 2D array, you need to make an array of structs, and those structs can contain arrays.
 I used maps instead:

 <p align = "center">
 <img width="750" alt="addToQueueOld" src="https://github.com/jdlogan0/chordclash-dev-portfolio/assets/143477762/6a01983f-6f89-49b4-ade1-b909599e5abe">